List of colors by shade: Brown

+Brown colors are dark or muted shades of reds, oranges, and yellows.
+Browns are sometimes by mixing two complementary colors from the RYB model (combining all three primary colors).
+In theory, such combinations should produce black, but in practice (because of non-ideal pigments), they do not.
+The color brown can also be made if multiple paint colors are added to each other.

 White

-White is a balanced combination of all the colors of the visible light spectrum, or of a pair of complementary colors, or of three or more colors, such as additive primary colors.
-It is a neutral or achromatic (without color) color, like black and gray.
+White is the lightest color and a balanced additive combination of all the colors of the visible light spectrum, or of a pair of complementary colors, or of three or more colors, such as additive primary colors.
+It is a neutral or achromatic color (without chroma), like black and gray.